Introduction to Whole Genome Bisulfite Sequencing

 Project Workflow of Novogene WGBS Service

-In order to ensure the accuracy and reliability of sequencing data, Novogene audits every experimental step strictly by quality control and ensures high-quality data output fundamentally, from DNA sampling to obtaining final data report.
+In order to ensure the accuracy and reliability of sequencing data, Novogene audits every experimental step strictly by quality control and ensures high-quality data output fundamentally, from DNA sampling to obtaining the final data report.
 Obtaining high-quality data is the premise to ensure that bioinformatics analysis is correct, comprehensive and credible.

 Featured Publications using Novogene WGBS Service